yfyuan01/Summaryboost/Rebuttal.md

 1. The advantage of our multi-step distillation process lies in enabling the model to gain a better understanding of the dataset through a few key examples and condensed rules.
 We respectfully argue that this approach minimizes the risk of error propagation.
 Unlike pipeline-based methods, where the generated rules may influence the selection of demonstrated samples (or vice versa), our approach separates the grouping and sampling processes with different methods.
 This independence ensures that errors in one step do not propagate to the other, allowing for a more robust and reliable distillation process.
 Additionally, the reflection mechanism in our approach enables the model to revisit and correct misclassified samples, providing an additional opportunity for error correction.

 2. We acknowledge the concern of the influence of adopting different LLMs for rule summarization.
-Therefore, we present the experimental results with Mistral-generated and GPT-4o-mini generated rules (details and experimental results please see the response2 to reviewer2).
+Therefore, we present the experimental results with Mistral-generated and GPT-4o-mini generated rules (details and experimental results please see the response2 to reviewer2 UVNi).

 $\underline{Response \space to \space the \space questions}$
-1. Please see my 2nd response above.
+1. Please see our 2nd response above.

 2. Thank you for your observation.
 While the easy-first strategy is designed to select the most representative instances, its purpose is not to lead to convergence on a single rule, but rather to ensure that the model can generate rules that cover the most salient patterns in the data.
 In our approach, the easy-first strategy helps guide the model's understanding of the broader structure of the dataset, while subsequent instances can refine or introduce new patterns.
 Also the reflection on the hard samples enable the model to self-improve.
 The generation of a single rule is not very likely, as the framework is designed to handle multiple underlying patterns and adapt as more samples are introduced.